romychab/effects-hilt-plugin/README.md

 Let's take a closer look at all three types of calls.

-### 1. One-off Event
+### :one: One-off Event

 It is just one-off event.
-One of events can be used when you don't need the result of the execution.
+One-off events can be used when you don't need the result of the execution.
 A simple example is displaying a Toast message.

 In order to declare a one-off event, simply write a regular non-suspend method that